RajGadhiya/Red-Teaming/Social_Engineering_Toolkit.md

 ## Social Engineering Toolkit

 The Social-Engineer Toolkit is an open-source penetration testing framework designed for social engineering.
 SET has a number of custom attack vectors that allow you to make a believable attack quickly.
-The Social-Engineer Toolkit (SET) is specifically designed to perform advanced attacks against the human element.
+SET is specifically designed to perform advanced attacks against the human element.

 ### Installation